The Signs and Causes of Meth Psychosis

-Dopamine operates in methamphetamine addiction by having increased levels in the brain.
+Dopamine operates in meth addiction by having increased levels in the brain.
 Unlike normal dopamine release in the brain, however, it is neither recycled nor stored for later.
 The levels produced by drug ingestion just stay in the body, producing a high that that remains until the high is replaced with the inevitable “crash” that comes after the buzz.
-Because the effects of coming down from the methamphetamine high are quite unpleasant, users tend to ingest more when they feel that they Chronic use of the drug will also produce structural changes in the brain.
+Because the effects of coming down from the meth high are quite unpleasant, users tend to ingest more when they feel that they Chronic use of the drug will also produce structural changes in the brain.

 The severity of psychiatric symptoms associated with the drug is significantly related to how long the user has been taking it.
 Quitting the drug cold turkey after the person has become used to it can result in the user having cognitive problems in the areas of executive control in the brain, which is in charge of cognitive functions, such as learning and memory.
 It also causes severe mental health problems, such as paranoid thinking and hallucinations (Brecht et al., 2004; Srisurapanont et. al., 2003).

 What are the Effects of a Meth High?

 Because it stimulates dopamine production, the user will experience intense excitement and happiness (euphoria) upon ingestion of the drug.
 Other effects include: